-Considering how and the rate at which African land is being expropriated from the locals, of their ancestral land, by none other than the very people who purport to be African “leaders”- many supposedly “liberators” and “freedom” fighters – now in power and government but who are, in reality, foreign agents, and almost freely handed over to foreign private and corporate interests in the false name of “foreign investment“; the land issue, i.e, land ownership is obviously going to be the next big political issue in Africa soon, once citizens realise the magnitude of their “landlessness” status to which they have been systematically condemned by their governments.
+Considering how and the rate at which African land is being expropriated from the locals, of their ancestral land by none other than the very people who purport to be African “leaders” – many supposedly “liberators” and “freedom” fighters – now in power and government but who are, in reality foreign agents, and almost freely handed over to foreign private and corporate interests in the false name of “foreign investment“; the land issue, that is, land ownership is obviously going to be the next big political issue in Africa sooner than political powers can anticipate.
+More so, once citizens wake up from their docile obedience to political authority and realise the magnitude of their “landlessness” status to which they have been systematically condemned by their governments.

-Many people in African countries are being expropriated of their ancestral land by their governments, through all manners, at whims by the powerful individuals in government, through hastily cobbled up legislation and handed to foreign private and corporate interests; sometimes on the basis of personal friendship.
+Many people in African countries are being expropriated of their ancestral land by their governments, through all manners and at whims by the powerful individuals in government; through hastily cobbled up legislation and handed to foreign private and corporate interests; sometimes on the basis of personal friendship.

 The smaller countries, most of which are treated as private property by those in power – who have a total monopoly on power through their monopoly on and access to State instruments of power, land expropriation by those in power and government, under the guise of “national interests and development“, is rendering many powerless citizens landless.